josdejong/mathjs/README.md

 ![math.js](https://raw.github.com/josdejong/mathjs/master/img/mathjs.png)

-Math.js is an extensive JavaScript math library, compatible with JavaScripts standard Math library.
+Math.js is an extensive math library for Javascript and Node.js, compatible with the built-in Math library.

 Features:

 - A flexible expression parser.
-- Support for real and complex values, units, strings, arrays, and matrices.
+- Supports numbers, complex values, units, strings, arrays, and matrices.
 - A large set of built-in functions and constants.
 - Easily extensible with new functions and constants.
 - Powerful and easy to use.